-(2) EBITDA = Earnings before interest, taxes, restructuring charges, depreciation and amortization.
+(2) EBITDA = Earnings before interest, taxes, depreciation and amortization.
 See "Reconciliation of non-IFRS financial measures"

-During Fiscal 2015, Orbit Garant drilled 892,875 metres, an 8.2% increase from 825,271 metres drilled during Fiscal 2014.
-The growth in metres drilled reflects an increase in demand from customers.
-The Company's average revenue per metre drilled in Fiscal 2015 was \$86.01 compared to \$85.17 in Fiscal 2014.
-Average revenue per metre drilled remains at the low end of the Company's trailing three-year range, primarily due to current conditions in the mineral industry, which has resulted in pricing pressure from customers.
+During Fiscal 2016, Orbit Garant drilled 1,152,102 metres, a 29.0% increase from 892,875 metres drilled in Fiscal 2015.
+The growth in metres drilled reflects an increase in demand from customers and the contribution of Captagua for the six months ended June 30, 2016.
+The Company's average revenue per metre drilled in Fiscal 2016 was \$91.40, up 6.3% from \$86.01 in Fiscal 2015.
+The increase in average revenue per metre drilled is attributable to an increase in international drilling activity, including a high proportion of specialized drilling activity in Chile and Kazakhstan.

-The size of the Company's drill fleet was 209 drill rigs as at Fiscal 2015 year end.
-During Fiscal 2015, Soudure Royale manufactured four new computerized drill rigs and the Company dismantled four drill rigs and recorded a non-cash write-down of \$0.2 million for five drill rigs.
-Orbit Garant currently has 24 drill rigs outfitted with its computerized monitoring and control technology.
+The size of the Company's drill fleet was 226 drill rigs as at June 30, 2016, compared to 209 drill rigs at the end of Fiscal 2015.
+During Fiscal 2016, 17 drill rigs were added through the acquisition of Captagua and Soudure Royale manufactured four new computerized drill rigs, while three conventional drill rigs were dismantled and one was sold.
+The Company currently has 28 drill rigs outfitted with its computerized monitoring and control technology.